-The individuals arrested in Ukraine, a man in his 40s and a woman, are accused, among other things, of having attempted to gather intelligence on where air defense systems are located in Transcarpathia, which has a significant Hungarian minority and borders Hungary.
+The individuals arrested in Ukraine, a man in his 40s and a woman, are accused, among other things, of attempting to gather intelligence on the location of air defense systems in Transcarpathia, which borders Hungary and has a significant Hungarian minority.

-"For the first time in Ukraine's history, the security service has uncovered a Hungarian military intelligence network that conducted espionage to the detriment of our state," writes the SBU in a statement.
+"For the first time in Ukraine's history, the security service has exposed a Hungarian military intelligence network that conducted espionage activities," SBU writes in a statement on Friday.

 Former soldiers

-The individuals arrested were previously Ukrainian soldiers and were led by a Hungarian intelligence officer, according to the SBU.
+The individuals arrested have previously been Ukrainian soldiers and were led by a Hungarian intelligence officer, according to SBU.
 They risk life imprisonment.
-The intelligence officer is suspected of having provided the individuals with cash and of having attempted to recruit additional individuals to the network.
+The intelligence officer is suspected of having provided the individuals with cash and having attempted to recruit additional individuals to the network.

-The purpose was also, according to the SBU, to gather information on the local population's attitudes, not least in the event of a hypothetical scenario where Hungarian soldiers entered the region.
+The purpose was also to gather information on the local population's stance, not least in the event of a hypothetical scenario where Hungarian soldiers entered the region.

 Hungary's Foreign Minister Péter Szijjártó calls the accusations "anti-Hungarian propaganda", without directly denying them.

-I urge everyone to be cautious with news published in Ukrainian propaganda channels.
+I urge everyone to be cautious with news published in Ukrainian propaganda outlets.
 If we receive any details or official information, we can handle it then, he says.

 On good terms with Putin

-Today, we expelled two spies from Hungary who worked under diplomatic cover at the Ukrainian Embassy in Budapest, he says in a video clip on Facebook.
+Today, we expelled two spies from Hungary who worked under diplomatic cover at Ukraine's embassy in Budapest, he says in a video clip on Facebook.

-Hungary is opposed to a potential Ukrainian EU membership and has opposed EU support to Ukraine.
+Hungary is opposed to Ukraine's potential EU membership and has argued that EU support to Ukraine should be lifted.
 The country has also argued that the sanctions against Russia should be lifted.
 At the same time, it is well-known that Prime Minister Viktor Orbán is on relatively good terms with Russia's President Vladimir Putin.